 Perception of speech in adverse conditions

 Listening to speech in adverse conditions is often a challenge for listeners.
 This is true for both talker based conditions (i.e., a non-native speaker) and environmental conditions (i.e., noisy situations).
 How do listeners overcome this challenge?
-Are all types of degradations equally difficult for listeners?
+Are all types of degradations or variation equally difficult for listeners?
 What other cognitive skills are correlated with listeners' ability to perceive degraded speech?

 Expectations in speech perception